 Cybersecurity Risk Mapping: a Step-by-Step Guide

-Risk mapping is a management process and tool that helps visualise the risks to which a company is exposed.
+Risk mapping is a management process and tool that helps visualize the risks to which a company is exposed.
 It is a table or a graph with three to six (sometimes more) levels of abscissa and ordinate, ranking risks from lowest to highest.

 Risk mapping is a technique used to detect cyber risks.
 It is particularly important in 2022, since the stakes of cybersecurity for companies have been rising for a few years (as evidenced in the WEF_The_Global_Risks_Report_2021 and Allianz Risk Barometer).
 Here is everything you need to know to build a risk map.
 What relevant information do you need to gather?
 Which stakeholders do you need to contact to gather this information?
 What are the main objectives to pursue?